Last Updated on February 5, 2023

 Calendula takes transplanting well, even during flowering time.

-Growing calendula in pots
+Growing Calendula in Pots

 Calendula is suitable for container gardening and will grow well in a pot on your deck or patio.
 You can sow seeds in spring directly in the pot, or start indoors and transfer the seedling to the outdoor container later.